-Saving Fern Gully in Hocking Hills
+Fern Gully in Hocking Hills

 An 80-acre tributary of Clear Creek, surrounded on three sides by Clear Creek Metro Park

 Significant bird life.
 The cool hemlock ravines of Fern Gully harbor over 100 species of breeding birds.
-These include Ohio rarities such as blue-headed vireo, blue-grey gnatcatcher, brown creeper, hermit thrush, magnolia warbler and occasionally even the Canada warbler.
-One of the twenty species of warblers that breeds in this region is the Louisiana waterthrush, an indicator of high water quality.
+These include Ohio rarities such as blue-headed vireo, blue-grey gnatcatcher, brown creeper, and hermit thrush.
+As astounding 20 species of warblers breed in the Clear Creek watershed, including the black and white warbler, worm-eating warbler, cerulean, hooded, magnolia warbler and occasionally even the Canada warbler.
+A warbler commonly heard singing is the Louisiana waterthrush, an indicator of high water quality.

 Habitat for Rare Dragonflies.
 The small headwater streams that flow into Clear Creek almost all contain breeding populations of the state-listed Tiger Spiketail Dragonflies.
 Tiger Spiketail larvae inhabit small forest streams and seeps, often with skunk cabbage and interrupted fern, a fern species which is present on the site.
 The clean stream that flows through the Fern Gully tract likely supports this species based on the exceptional habitat it provides.

 Half of a Watershed.
 Fern Gully is the upper drainage of the clear stream that dissects Fern Gully’s ravine and winds its way down to its eventual confluence with the main channel of Clear Creek.
 The lower half of the stream is already protected within the boundaries of Clear Creek Metro Park.
 Saving Fern Gully resulted in the protection of over 90% of this crystal clear tributary’s watershed.